 I also do feeding plans for horses in many other countries, principally in USA, NZ, Canada, Europe and South Africa.

 Email firstname.lastname@example.org for payment options.

-Note: To be able to know for sure what amounts of each nutrient/mineral your horse is getting it’s best to have a sample of your pasture or hay tested in a laboratory.
-The lab fee can be as low as $35USD.
+Note: To be able to know for sure what amounts of each nutrient/mineral your horse is getting, a sample of your pasture or hay is required to be tested in a laboratory.
+The lab fee for a pasture sample can be as low as $44USD.
 If pasture is not significant in your horse’s diet then it isn’t necessary.
 If only a small amount of hay is in the diet then I can use estimates for your preferred type of hay but the most accurate way is to test.
 Of course, most of us only buy small amounts of hay from different sources so testing in this situation is not practical.
-If it is practical, the lab fee for testing pasture can be as low as $39USD.
+If it is practical, the lab fee for testing hay can be as low as $37USD.
 These are the laboratory fees, unrelated to the service fee for the feeding plan.

 How to get started?

 Email email@example.com and I’ll send you payment instructions.
 After payment is sorted, I’ll send you a questionnnaire to collect details about your horse or horses and current feeding regime plus the pasture testing guide and/or hay testing guide, whichever is appropriate.

 Another option is to enrol in NRCPlus, an online 10 week course run by Dr Eleanor Kellon VMD.
 Once enrolled, you can enrol for free in future NRCPlus classes.
 No time limit.
 This class teaches how to balance an intake based on data (forage testing). http://www.drkellon.com/11